Astrocyte74/tts-hub/frontend/README.md

 # Kokoro Playground SPA

 Modern single-page frontend for the Kokoro text-to-speech playground, built with React, TypeScript, and Vite.
 The SPA talks to the Flask API, providing tooling for browsing voices, editing scripts, triggering synthesis or multi-voice auditions, and auditioning generated clips with rich waveforms.
+It also includes a Media Editor (beta) for transcript‑driven replacement with XTTS and a functional waveform canvas.

 ## Features